What is end-to-end testing?September 25, 2018

 - Logging out of Gmail.

-Naturally, you can automate these steps with Selenium or other frameworks by focusing on separate elements in every UI state.
+Naturally, you can automate these steps with Selenium or other frameworks.
 You’d normally have similar test cases for other simple actions like reading, sending and receiving emails, reporting spam, etc. But doesn’t this look a bit like system testing?

 Automated end-to-end testing, codeless style